DJANG2024/MKDocsMaterial/docs/Glossary.md

-The following is arranged in alphabetical order:
+The Glossary will outline some of they key words and concepts that have been used throughout the documentation.
+The following has been arranged in alphabetical order:

 | Terms                              | Explanations                                                                           |
 | ---------------------------------- | -------------------------------------------------------------------------------------- |